NGimhana/healthcare-solutions/APIPlatform/README.md

 **Local Registry Entry**

-* Hospital A : Cerner
+* HospitalA : Cerner
-* Hospital B : Epic
+* HospitalB : Epic

 Next, the value paired up with the Hospital-Name (i.e. Cerner or Epic) is returned to the WSO2 EI to validate.